connectomicslab/connectomemapper3/README.md

 ### Description

-Connectome Mapper 3 is an open-source Python3 image processing pipeline software, with a Graphical User Interface, that implements full anatomical, diffusion and resting-state MRI processing pipelines, from raw Diffusion / T1 / T2 / BOLD data to multi-resolution connection matrices, based on a new version of the Lausanne parcellation atlas, aka `Lausanne2018`.
+Connectome Mapper 3 is an open-source Python3 image processing pipeline software, with a Graphical User Interface, that implements full anatomical, diffusion and resting-state MRI processing pipelines, from raw Diffusion / T1 / BOLD to multi-resolution connection matrices, based on a new version of the Lausanne parcellation atlas, aka `Lausanne2018`.

 ![Image not found](https://github.com/connectomicslab/connectomemapper3/raw/master/docs/images/flowchart_bidsapp.png)